gregory-bonaventure/gregory-bonaventure/README.md

 * Team sports:
 	+ Rugby
 	+ Soccer (or football as we call it in France)

-**Quote:**
-"You take the blue pill, the story ends.
-You wake up in your bed and believe whatever you want to believe.
-You take the red pill, you stay in Wonderland, and I'll show you how deep the rabbit hole goes." - Morpheus (The Matrix) 💥

 **Status:**
 "Just spent the day coding in my pyjamas 😂"